input-output-hk/catalyst-ci/docs/src/reference/targets.md

 # Targets

-As discussed in the overview, the Catalyst CI automatically searches for and executes distinct Earthly targets.
+As discussed in onboarding, the Catalyst CI automatically searches for and executes distinct Earthly targets.
 By creating these targets in your `Earthfile`, you can hook into the Catalyst CI process with minimal effort.
 This section is dedicated to explaining what these targets are, how they work, and how to use them.